ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 is always less than or equal to the length of the upload sequence.

-If the Leader does not recognize the `config_id` in the encrypted input share, it sets the corresponding error field to `outdated_config`.
-When the Client receives an `outdated_config` error, it SHOULD invalidate any cached `HpkeConfigList` and retry with a freshly generated `Report`.
+If the Leader does not recognize the `config_id` in the encrypted input share, it sets the corresponding error field to `hpke_unknown_config_id`.
+When the Client receives an `hpke_unknown_config_id` error, it SHOULD invalidate any cached `HpkeConfigList` and retry with a freshly generated `Report`.
 If this retried upload does not succeed, the Client SHOULD abort and discontinue retrying.

 If a report's ID matches that of a previously uploaded report, the Leader MUST discard it.
 In addition, it MAY set the corresponding error field to